Tim Franck – Head Coach

 Since Tim has coached the Varsity Girls, they have won 16 Midwest Championships and finished in the top 10 at the National Championships 13 times.
 His Masters crews have won many National Championship medals, including gold in 2017.

-Tim’s Varsity Girls have been recruited to row at many prestigious colleges, including: Harvard, Princeton, Yale, Stanford, Williams, Brown, UPenn, Cal-Berkeley, Dartmouth, Michigan, US Naval Academy, Boston College, Bucknell, Indiana, Tulsa, Tennessee, Clemson, SMU, Alabama, George Mason, Louisville, Ohio State, Wisconsin, Northeastern, and others.
+Tim’s Varsity Girls have been recruited to row at many prestigious colleges, including: Harvard, Princeton, Stanford, Williams, Brown, UPenn, Cal-Berkeley, Dartmouth, Michigan, US Naval Academy, Boston College, MIT, Indiana, UNC, Tulsa, Tennessee, Clemson, SMU, Alabama, Kansas, Hamilton, Wisconsin, Northeastern, Oklahoma, UMiami, and others.

-Prior to joining the SLRC: Tim started rowing at the Cincinnati Junior Rowing Club (CJRC), where, as a senior, he stroked the boys eight to victory at the National Championships.
+Prior to joining the SLRC: Tim learned to row at the Cincinnati Junior Rowing Club (CJRC), where, as a senior, he stroked the boys’ eight to victory at the National Championships.
 That experience was followed with a rowing scholarship to Northeastern University, a perennial power in men’s rowing.
 Following graduation, Tim returned to Cincinnati and spent five years as the Novice Boys’ coach with CJRC, where his crews won 93% of their races.

 Pat Bronder – Assistant Coach

-Pat is the proud parent of three children the youngest of which has followed in her parents footsteps and is a co-captain of the Kansas State wildcat’s women’s crew.
+Pat is the proud parent of three children.
+His youngest has followed in her parents footsteps and was a co-captain of the Kansas State Wildcats’ women’s crew.

-He is a practicing chiropractor at Atrium Health Services in Frontenac Mo.
+Pat is a practicing chiropractor at Atrium Health Services in Frontenac, MO.

 Coach: Varsity Boys